timotle/Intern-Housing-Finder-In-Progress-/README.md

-# Intern Housing Finder - DEADLINE IS 4/20
+# Intern Housing Finder - DEADLINE For Updates is 4/28

 **Overview**
 This is a full-stack web application I built to help students and interns find and compare housing options when relocating for internships.
 Instead of searching across multiple websites, users can filter listings and get AI-generated recommendations based on their preferences.